Sonata165/music2music_code/Readme.md

-Being updated ...

 # Unifying Symbolic Music Arrangement: Track-Aware Reconstruction and Structured Tokenization

-This is the official project repository and code implementation of the NeurIPS 2025 paper *Unifying Symbolic Music Arrangement: Track-Aware Reconstruction and Structured Tokenization*.
+This is the code for experiments in the paper *Unifying Symbolic Music Arrangement: Track-Aware Reconstruction and Structured Tokenization*.

 ## Structure